 I am the representative of Abertay University in the Dundee Dance Partnership (www.dundeedancepartnership.co.uk) and initiated the Open Dance Dundee Network (www.opendancedundee.wordpress.com) of which I am still an active member.

-My research findings on the effects of visual expertise on motor simulation when watching dance has attracted much attention in the wider public.
+My research on the effects of dance on the human brain and behaviour has attracted much attention in the wider public.
 Numerious interviews have been published internationally (i.e. The New York Times, Radio Germany) and my research has been featured in a documentary French-Taiwanese co-production (the Taiwanese version is on youtube).

 Through my work as a choreographer, my scientific research also transpires into the artistic world of dance.
 I enjoy very much interacting with inquiring minds from a variety of backgrounds.
 For more details on my artistic works see www.CoCoDanse.com.